 Description

-This work shall be done accordance with section, 206, and 902 of the 2012 Michigan Department of Transportation Standard Specifications for Construction, except as herein provided.
+This work shall be done accordance with sections 206 and 902 of the Michigan Department of Transportation (MDOT) 2020 Standard Specifications for Construction, except as herein provided.

 The material is used for backfill and as soil mass backfill for gabion faced Mechanically Stabilized Earth (MSE) walls, for gabion gravity walls, and other locations as specified in the Contract Documents.